MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/menuitem.md

           Command="{Binding AddCommand}" />
 ```

-Do not bind to the `IsEnabled` property, in order to ensure control of the default state of the `MenuItem`.
+Do not bind to the `IsEnabled` property if you are using the `Command` property to enable/disable the `MenuItem`, in order to ensure control of the state of the `MenuItem`.

 In the view model, implement the `AddCommand` with a `canExecute` delegate returning the value of a `bool` property called `Enabled`: